-Busting the four myths of business transition planning
+Busting the four myths of business succession planning.

 - Planning for business transition doesn’t mean giving up control of your company.

-- Transition planning isn’t a distraction, it’s another component of protecting and strengthening the legacy you’ve built.
+- Succession planning isn’t a distraction, it’s another component of protecting and strengthening the legacy you’ve built.

 - As a business owner, you owe it to yourself, your family, employees, and customers to plan ahead.